MichaelPluguez/MarinePlasticsDB/README.md

-API for Marine Plastics Monitor.
+The API for Marine Plastics Monitor.

 Developers: